AustralianBioCommons/how-to-guides/genome_assembly/hic-scaffolding.md

 Please see the how-to guide for HiFi genome assembly for additional information about how to import and run workflows.
 A brief summary is given here:

+* Go to the Workflow tab
+* Import
+* TRS ID
-* Import the scaffolding workflow: Go to Workflow - Import - TRS ID - make sure the TRS server is set to workflowhub.eu - type in `1054` - clck the latest version to import.
+* make sure the TRS server is set to workflowhub.eu
+* type in `1054`
+* clck the latest version to import

 ### Run the workflow

-* In the Workflow tab, find this workflow and click on the triangle run button.
+* Click on the Workflow tab, find this workflow and click on the triangle run button.

 * Add in the required inputs: